microsoft/SLG-Business-Applications/white-papers/Plan-Designer-disclaimer.md

-# Can I Be Confident Enabling Plan Designer in GCC?
+# Plan Designer in Sovereign Clouds

 Plan Designer is an impressive capability that empowers makers to move from idea to first solution iteration in minutes.
 It accelerates analysis, requirements gathering, front‑ and back‑end development, and documentation — all through natural language.

-But if you're an administrator in a GCC environment, you may have noticed an intimidating sign-off required to enable it.
+But if you're an administrator in a GCC environment, you may be worried as to the implications of leveraging AI tooling in Public Sector.
+Additionally, the toggle to enable Plan Designer at the tenant level suggests cross cloud connectivity.
+What does that mean exactly?

-This document hopes to explain why the disclaimer exists and why it's written the way it is, and to provide the context stakeholders need in order to make an informed decision.
+This document hopes to explain why the disclaimer exists and to provide the context stakeholders need in order to make an informed decision.

 > [!IMPORTANT]
 > For general information on Responsible AI considerations across Power Platform, please see the link below: